Justin Gatlin: Comeback preparation

-During the course of his ban, Gatlin's weight ballooned to over 200lbs.
-He found a new coach in Loren Seagrave, who helped Gatlin shave his weight down to 183lbs, his weight when he won the Olympic title 6 years prior.
+During the course of his ban, Gatlin's weight ballooned to over 200 lbs.
+He found a new coach in Loren Seagrave, who helped Gatlin shave his weight down to 183 lbs, his weight when he won the Olympic title 6 years prior.
 In his absence, Gatlin's teammate Tyson Gay took the 100, 200 and 4 × 100 meters relay titles at the 2007 World Championships in Athletics in Osaka.
 Then, Usain Bolt of Jamaica won the 100, 200 and 4 × 100 meters relay in historic world record times at the 2008 Summer Olympic in Beijing, then did it again the following year at the World Championships in Berlin.
 Gatlin was preparing to go up against a new generation of talent in both Bolt and his Jamaican teammates.

 2010 and 2011: Comeback

 On August 3, 2010, Gatlin made his return to the athletics circuit with a tour of Estonia and Finland.
 He won the 100 meters in Rakvere, recording 10.24 seconds.
 At the Ergo World Challenge meeting in Tallinn he improved further with a win in 10.17 seconds.
 His coach, Loren Seagrave, acknowledged that the sprinter's starts were poor, but that Gatlin's finish to the race remained strong.
 Running at the final meet of the Finnish Elite Games series in Joensuu, Gatlin won in the absence of injured Steve Mullings.
 In Rovereto, Italy, on August 31, 2010, Gatlin was placed second in the 100 meters with a time of 10.09 seconds, behind Yohan Blake, who won in 10.06 seconds.

 After the 2010 season, Gatlin switched coaches to Brooks Johnson.
-Before the start of his 2011 outdoor season, Gatlin ran the 100 m in 9.45 s which would be a world record but was assisted by a wind turbine blasting air at 8.9m/s.
+Before the start of his 2011 outdoor season, Gatlin ran the 100 m in 9.45 s which would be a world record but was assisted by a wind turbine blasting air at 8.9 m/s.
 On June 25, 2011, at the 2011 USA Track & Field Championships, Gatlin was second behind Walter Dix with a season's best time of 9.95 seconds; his first sub-10 second performance in 5 years.
 He represented the United States at the IAAF World Championships in Daegu, South Korea, where he was eliminated in the semi-finals of the 100 meters.